hl7ch/ch-lab-order/README.md

 If a new release is ready, it needs to be tested again on the develop branch.
 Before the testing do update the version number.
 After successfully testing merge it into master and it can be released.

 ## Useful Links

-### Licence

-LOINC Copyright Notice and License 'https://loinc.org/kb/license/' (2.)
-The name of, or any contents of, any fields in the Group 1 Artifacts shall not be changed.
-The contents of any fields in the Group 3 Artifacts shall not be changed.
-New fields may be added to the Group 1 Artifacts and Group 3 Artifacts to attach additional information to existing LOINC records.
-(10.)

 ### LOINC for in vitro Diagnostics (LLIVD)